chenglou/react-motion/README.md

 {size: {val: 10}, top: 20}
 ```

-When you pass this to `endValue`, `Spring` will traverse your data structure and animate `size` based on its previous value, which is the data structure from the previous render. `top` will be kept untouched.
+When you pass this to `endValue`, `Spring` will traverse your data structure and animate `size` based on the end value you provided and the speed/position. `top` will be kept untouched.
 You receive the interpolated data structure as an argument to your children function:

 ```jsx
 <Spring endValue={{size: {val: 10}, top: 20}}>